ceLLMate: Sandboxing Browser AI Agents: Workflow and Chrome Instantiation

+All policies of a domain collectively constitute a policy universe.
+To support automated policy selection in \cellmate (Section~\ref{sec:impl-selection}), the policy space must form a \textit{partial order} based on the set inclusion of allowed actions.
+This property ensures that when multiple policies cover the same actions, the least-privileged option can be unambiguously determined; without such ordering, ``least privilege'' is undefined.\footnote{We envision that future work can build a developer assistance tool that automatically checks whether a set of input policies form a partial order.}
-We trust web app developers and their security teams to build agent sitemaps and define policies for commonly-used features.
-In fact, web developers are the best people to complete this task, as they possess both motivation and expertise.
-Per our threat model, our goal is to empower web applications to limit the ambient authority of an agentic browsing session.
-It is in web app developers' best interest to protect their users' data.
-It also creates the correct incentives for web application developers, who can attract more users and customers by helping ensure secure agentic browsing on their websites.

-Pre-defined policies provide reliable granularity specifying the privileges of BUAs with respect to the web app.
-Therefore, the web app developers should follow best practices in permission design~\cite{owasp-authz-cheat-sheet} to create policies that are appropriately granular and accurately reflect users' needs.
-For instance, our demonstrating example of limiting the purchase amount of an order that an agent can place aligns with user needs in retail apps such as Amazon and eBay.
-Since agent sitemaps and policies are hosted on well-known URLs within the web app's domain, developers can update them as needed to reflect app changes.
+\textbf{Security Analysis.} We trust web app developers and their security teams to build agent sitemaps and define policies for commonly used features, as they possess both the expertise and the incentive to do so.
+This assumption is similar to existing web security mechanisms such as Content Security Policy (CSP). \cellmate empowers web applications to limit the ambient authority of agentic browsing sessions.
+This aligns with developers' best interests to protect user data and incentivizes them to secure agentic browsing, thereby attracting more users.
+Policy authors should follow best practices in permission design~\cite{owasp-authz-cheat-sheet} to ensure policies are appropriately granular and reflect user needs.
+For example, limiting the purchase amount an agent can place aligns with expectations in retail apps like Amazon and eBay.
+Because sitemaps and policies are hosted within the web app's domain, developers can update them as the application evolves.

-By introducing agent sitemaps, \cellmate also enables trusted third parties to create customized policies that best fits their needs.
-For example, enterprise administrators define mandatory policies that are enforced across all agent instances within the organization, while advanced users may create policies tailored to their individual needs.
-These customized policies should be designed conservatively and carefully to prevent unintended or unsafe agent behaviors.

-We note that \cellmate falls back to the status quo in cases where an agent sitemap is incomplete or incorrect.
-We encourage developers to test thoroughly after constructing a sitemap and to actively monitor policy behaviors during runtime.
-Once any mistakes or omissions are identified, developers can easily correct them by updating the sitemap hosted within their domain.
-This approach aligns with the established security engineering practices: it introduces no new security risks, while allowing developers to iteratively improve sitemap coverage. \cellmate operates in parallel with model-hardening techniques~\cite{hines2024spotlighting,liu2025datasentinel,shi2025promptarmor} and can be seamlessly integrated with them to provide layered defense for browser agents.
+\cellmate falls back to the status quo when an agent sitemap is incomplete or incorrect.
+We encourage developers to test thoroughly, monitor runtime behaviors, and correct issues by updating the hosted sitemap.
+This approach follows established security engineering practices: it introduces no new security risks while allowing iterative improvements.